Deterministic algorithms for the Lovasz Local Lemma: simpler, more general, and more parallel: Non-repetitive vertex coloring

-We can construct an automaton to check $B_{i,v}$.
-We do so by maintaining a counter for the number of neighbors of $v$ with color $i$, as well as a flag for whether vertex $v$ has itself chosen color $i$.
-This has space of $2 j \Delta(G)$, which is indeed polynomial in $d$.
-So Theorem~\ref{par-sum-thm-easy} applies. \end{proof}

-In order to prove Theorem~\ref{def-col-cor} and get a defective coloring, we use a standard iterated LLL construction.
-We repeatedly apply Theorem~\ref{splitprop1} to each color class.
-After $O(\log^* \Delta(G))$ rounds, each color class has constant degree, at which point we can simply use a proper vertex coloring of it.
-See \cite{ghaffari, polylog-paper} for more details and a full proof of the iterated LLL part.

-\subsection{Non-repetitive vertex coloring}
+\section{Non-repetitive vertex coloring}

-Given a graph $G$, we want to color the vertices such that there is no vertex-simple path which has a repeated color sequence, i.e. a path on distinct vertices $v_1, \dots, v_{2 \ell}$ receiving colors $c_1, \dots, c_{\ell}, c_1, \dots, c_{\ell}$ respectively.
+As our first example application, we consider a classic and straightforward exercise for the LLL.
+Given a graph $G$ with maximum degree $\Delta$, we want to $C$-color the vertices such that no vertex-simple path has a repeated color sequence, i.e. a path on distinct vertices $v_1, \dots, v_{2 \ell}$ receiving colors $c_1, \dots, c_{\ell}, c_1, \dots, c_{\ell}$ respectively.
 This problem was introduced by Alon et al. \cite{alon2}, based on old results of Thue for non-repetitive sequences.
-The minimum number of colors needed is referred to as the \emph{Thue number} $\pi(G)$.
+The minimum number of colors needed is referred to as the \emph{Thue number} $C=\pi(G)$.

-By a straightforward application of the asymmetric LLL, Alon et. al. \cite{alon2} showed that $\pi(G) \leq 2 e^{16} \Delta(G)^2$; furthermore, this bound cannot be improved to $o( \Delta(G)^2/\log \Delta(G))$.
-This proof was nonconstructive.
-A series of later works improved the constant factor and provided efficient randomized algorithms.
-Most recently, \cite{mtdist2} described a sequential poly-time zero-error randomized algorithm using $\Delta(G)^2 + O(\Delta(G)^{5/6})$ colors.
-This is the best bound on $\pi(G)$ currently known.
-This also provided a zero-error randomized parallel algorithm in $O(\log^4 n)$ time, using a slightly large number of colors $\Delta(G)^2 + O(\Delta(G)^2/\log \Delta(G))$.
-(See \cite{mtdist2} for further discussion of previous bounds and algorithms.)
+The analysis in \cite{alon2} used the asymmetric LLL to show $\pi(G) \leq 2 e^{16} \Delta^2$.
+A series of works have since improved the constant factor and provided efficient randomized algorithms.
+Most recently, \cite{mtdist2} described a sequential poly-time zero-error randomized algorithm with $C = \Delta^2 + O(\Delta^{5/3})$ colors, as well as a zero-error randomized parallel algorithm in $O(\log^4 n)$ time with a slightly larger value $C = \Delta^2 + O(\frac{\Delta^2}{\log \Delta})$.
+(See \cite{wood} for a survey of bounds and algorithms for non-repetitive coloring.)

-We now describe a deterministic parallel algorithm to obtain a non-repetitive vertex coloring using $O(\Delta(G)^{2+\eps})$ colors, for arbitrary constant $\eps > 0$.
+We get the following straightforward algorithmic derandomization: \begin{theorem} Let $\eps > 0$ be an arbitrary constant.
+There is an $NC^2$ algorithm which takes as input a graph $G$ and returns a non-repetitive vertex coloring of $G$ using $O(\Delta(G)^{2 + \eps})$ colors. \end{theorem} \begin{proof}